dunchen/bullet/README.md

 I would to expand this prototype to include other collision shapes like sphere, compoundshape and triangle-mesh, but it was shown to be a very difficult task.
 In the next version, I would try to add the compound shape into the consideration.

+###What's new
+In this new version, the rigidbodies which are connected to each other with constraint can be applied into this plugin.